chrisclarke01/ultimate-lineup-picker/README.md

 - [ ] Allow users to adjust point values for player stats (ie, change how many points per yard, value of a TD, etc)
 - [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)
 - [ ] Add ability to automatically check the position, team, and upcoming opponent of each entered player
+- [ ] Rewrite front end with React, to learn React

 ## Completed Improvements

 - [X] Add a way to restrict odds for only the immediate next game being played
 - [X] Use odds price to improve calculations on over/unders
+- [X] Only show "Your Ideal Lineup" component when calculation is complete

 ## Housekeeping